 LAN switches and BUM traffic

-Before understanding the VLAN concept, you must first have an understanding of two core concepts about the Ethernet standard - what is a broadcast domain and what is BUM traffic.
+Before understanding the VLAN concept, you must first understand two core concepts about the Ethernet standard - what is a broadcast domain and what BUM traffic is.
 Let's start with the BUM data type.
 BUM stands for broadcast, unknown unicast, and multicast.
 When a LAN switch receives a frame that belongs to one of these types, it sends the frame to all its ports except the port it received the frame on.
-This behavior is shown on figure 1.
+This behavior is shown in the diagram below.

 A broadcast domain includes all connected devices that get a copy of any broadcast, unknown unicast, or multicast (BUM) frame being sent.
-In the above figure, the blue LAN on the left is one broadcast domain and the green LAN on the right side is another broadcast domain.
-A general rule of thumb is that a single LAN is equal to a Broadcast Domain is equal to a Subnet.
+In the above figure, the blue LAN on the left is one broadcast domain, and the green LAN on the right side is another broadcast domain.
+A general rule of thumb is that a single LAN is equal to a Broadcast Domain, which is equal to a Subnet, as shown below.

 LAN = Broadcast Domain = Subnet

-By using VLANs, a single switch can act as two logical switches or creating two broadcast domains.
+By using VLANs, a single switch can act as multiple logical switches and create multiple broadcast domains.
 This is done on a port-by-port basis.
-Using figure 2 as an example, the ports where the users are connected, are configured to be part of VLAN10 (or in other words to be connected to virtual switch 10) and the ports where the servers are connected to, are configured to be part of VLAN20 (or in other words to be connected to virtual switch 20).
-The switch will then never forward a frame send by any user to any of the servers and vice-versa because they are part of different broadcast domains.
+Using the following diagram as an example, the ports where the users are connected are configured to be part of VLAN10 (or, in other words, to be connected to virtual switch 10), and the ports where the servers are connected are configured to be part of VLAN20 (or in other words to be connected to virtual switch 20).
+The switch will then never forward a frame sent by any user to any of the servers and vice-versa because they are part of different broadcast domains.

 Benefits of using VLANs

-Using VLANs not only improves the scaling of the campus LAN.
-It has many more advantages such as:
+Using VLANs not only improves the scaling of the LAN.
+It has many more advantages, such as:

-- It improves the security by reducing the number of end-stations that receive copies of BUM traffic.
+- It improves security by reducing the number of end stations that receive copies of BUM traffic.

 - It creates smaller fault domains by isolating different groups of devices in separate broadcast domains.